 Acting as the waste management system, all organs, cells and

-tissues rely on a healthy colon so they can perform efficiently and
+tissues rely on a healthy colon so they can perform efficiently.
+It is essential for the liver, the master detoxifier of the body, in purifying the blood and cleansing toxic substances.

-The results of elimination, in fact, mirror the whole process of digestion and can be used as a gauge to understand how well digestion has occurred.
+The results of elimination mirror the whole process of digestion and can be used as a gauge to understand how well digestion has occurred.
 In Ayurvedic and Chinese systems, the condition of the stool is often largely taken into account when reviewing an individual's digestive capacities and state of overall health.

 When the gastrointestinal tract is performing efficiently, we are able to release the waste material leftover from our meals and experience regular healthy bowel movements or stool that is properly formed.